Logo

 Our program focuses on helping you understand your target market and how best to reach them, how to use social media as a tool to grow your customer base and complete sales, and how to use your smartphone as your sales support.
 Learn social commerce techniques that will escalate your sales career to the next level.

-Completing this certificate program is a convenient and affordable way to determine whether a career in social commerce and sales is right for you.
+Completing this certificate program is a convenient and affordable way to determine whether a career in customer success and sales is right for you.
 Some students may qualify to graduate debt-free by participating in Harper’s Sales and Retail Management Apprenticeship program.

 This program is available in an accelerated Fast Track format, giving you added flexibility, and a great start in Spring 2021.
 Or join our fully online program that will allow you to honor your commitments and get your education staring this Fall.